hexagonicalhq/docs/bug-bounty.md

 * Rate limiting or brute-force attempts

 ---
+Not bad at all, but here's a slightly cleaner and more confident version that still keeps your tone:

+---

-### How do i get the money?
+### How do I get the money?

-We have two main ways of transfer:
+We offer two payout options:

-- Bank transfer
-- Revolut
+* 🏦 **Bank transfer**
+* 💳 **Revolut**

+Just let us know your preferred method when submitting your report.
+We'll handle the rest!

 ---